Key16/Team-Generator/README.md

 ## Usage
-How to use this code
+How to use this application

 Once modules are installed, please run 'npm start' to start the program.
 Inquirer package will load and you will be welcomed with a Manager welcome message.

 Please answer the questions related to the Manager details and proceed to answer the questions regarding the other employee roles.
 Once all questions are answered and no more employees need to be added, a message will appear in the console notifying that the team had been generated and the index.html file is ready.

 Head over to the /dist/index.html file to view the final look of the generated team.
 ## Licenses
 This project is under the MIT License.